jereelton-devel/zoox-test/README.md

 }
 </pre>

-# Authentication
+<h3>Authentication</h3>

 The app authentication is make in the collection database zoox_mongodb_collection_auth, so you should be register your app in the collection database, example:

 * {id: 1, app: zoox.test.local}
 * {id: 2, app: zoox.api.local}

-# Authorization
+<h3>Authorization</h3>

-After app authentication the api request your token to check your identiry correctly in the collection zoox_mongodb_collection_apikey, so you need register or create a token of access this api, example:
+After app authentication the api request your token to check your identity correctly in the collection zoox_mongodb_collection_apikey, so you need register or create a token of access this api, example:

 * {id: 1, app: "zoox.test.local", token: "MTIzNDU2Nzg5MA==", timelife: 1}
 * {id: 2, app: "zoox.test.local", token: "MTIzNDU2Nzg5MA==", timelife: 1}

-On both cases you should be send the token in the request header with name <strong>x-Api-key</strong> and client name <strong>x-Client-Origin</strong>.
+In both cases you should be send the token in the request header with name <strong>x-Api-key</strong> and client name <strong>x-Client-Origin</strong>.

 > PHP Sample
 <pre>